West Meade Dental dentist in Nashville Tennessee Dr. Allison Kisner

 What To Do Right After A Broken Tooth

 If an entire tooth or portion of a tooth breaks off, it is critical to get seen as soon as possible.
-The longer the tooth is broken, the increased risk of pain and infection.
+Furthermore, the longer the tooth is broken, you increase risk of pain and infection.

 Treatments Available for Broken Teeth